rosen-bridge/utils/.changeset/five-news-build.md

 '@rosen-bridge/health-check': major
 ---

-Update wid health check to be compatible with latest contract changes
+Update wid and permit health check parameters to be compatible with latest contract changes